allain/famous-zui-testing/README.md

 run `grunt serve`

-Then double click on any of the panels to zoom in on it.
-To zoom out, double click again.
+Then click on any of the panels to zoom in on it.
+To zoom out, click again.